-Mats Sundin would surely be a better Canadien than a Maple Leaf, purely on a historical perogative.
-With Mats reminded of Stanley Cups at every turn, how could he not be more primed than he is in a city that tolerates his nights off.
+Mats Sundin would surely be a better Canadien than a Maple Leaf, purely on a historical prerogative.
+With Mats reminded of Stanley Cups at every turn, how could he not be more primed than he is in a city that tolerates his nights off?

 Both Darcy Tucker and Chad Kilger are former Habs that I wish had never left.
-If Tucker could focus more on the final score, minus his sideshow antics, he'd be a welcome Habs player once more.
-Habs fans tend to hate him for his behavioral extremities, but like Claude Lemieux once upon a time, when he reels in his idiocies and sticks to hockey, he can become quite the gamebreaker.
+If Tucker could focus more on the final score and less on his sideshow antics, he'd be a welcome Habs player once more.
+Habs fans tend to hate him for his behavioural extremes, but like Claude Lemieux once upon a time, when he reels in his idiocies and sticks to hockey, he can become quite the game-breaker.

 Kilger, with his size and skating, can also make a difference.
-During the Habs identity crisis years in the early 2000's, Kilger was an all too brief breath of fresh air.
+During the Habs identity crisis years in the early 2000s, Kilger was an all-too-brief breath of fresh air.
 After injuries took him off the Habs roster, he alternated between flashes of greatness and ghostlike disappearance.
-He's a Maple Leaf now because of those inconsistancies.
-I'm biased, though, in Kilger's case, he's from my hometown, and remains a very likeable off ice fellow.
+He's a Maple Leaf now because of those inconsistencies.
+I'm biased, though, in Kilger's case; he's from my hometown, and remains a very likeable off-ice fellow.

-Beyond these four, no Leafs player truly makes me jealous or envyous.
+Beyond these four, no Leafs player truly makes me jealous or envious.

-In recognition of historical matters, I was very interested last season when the Leafs chose to finally honour the 1967 team with a ceremony noting the landmark Cup win.
-In consequence, I was extremely put off when the Leafs organization failed to include the Stanley Cup in the evenings dealings.
+In recognition of historical matters, I was very interested last season when the Leafs chose to finally honour the 1966-67 team with a ceremony noting the landmark Stanley Cup win.
+In consequence, I was extremely put off when the Leafs organization failed to include the Stanley Cup in the evening's dealings.

 It made ridicule even simpler.

-I have many friends and aquaintences that are Leafs die hards, and I can rarely get them to speak of their individual and personal pains in regards to the Leafs perenial hopelessness.
-While they are quick as lightening to slander Montreal in every way, they are often at a loss to explain exactly why, or where the Leafs seem headed.
+I have many friends and acquaintances that are Leafs die-hards, and I can rarely get them to speak of their individual and personal pains in regards to the Leafs perennial hopelessness.
+While they are quick as lightning to slander Montreal in every way, they are often at a loss to explain exactly why — or where — they fel the Leafs are headed.

 Me being who I am to them, I'd guess that they do not want to enter such a discussion.
-They have an almost scripted venom for Senators fans, but little to put forth to me in terms of prolonged arguments or queries.
+They have an almost scripted venom forfans, but little to put forth to me in terms of prolonged arguments or queries.